ShanerX/Octocat-Discord-Bot/README.md

   <li>The Bot also uses the <a href="https://github.com/fangyidong/json-simple">Json-Simple</a> library, which can be downloaded <a href="https://code.google.com/archive/p/json-simple/">here</a>.</li>
   <li>Finally, there is a third dependency, the <a href="http://github-api.kohsuke.org/">GitHub API for Java</a>.
 All the Maven builds, source and javadocs are on its website.</li>
   </ul>
-  <p>If you have added stuff to the bot or fixed bugs, you may submit a pull-request and merge your fork with the original project.
+  <p>Once you got all the dependencies, you may download the source from this repository or fork it to your own GitHub account.
+If you add stuff to it or fix any bugs or issues, you may submit a pull-request and merge your fork with the original project.
 You will retain copyright over all your code.
 If, however, you decide to re-distribute the Bot on your own, make sure you read and follow the <a href="https://www.github.com/ShanerX/Octocat-Discord-Bot/blob/master/LICENSE.md">License</a>.</p>

   ## Features